ReynaraEzra/ReynaraEzra/README.md

 - 👋 Hi, I’m Reynara Ezra
 - 👀 I’m interested in Mathematics Modelling, Optimization, and Data Science
-- 📫 You can reach me by email reynaraezra08@gmail.com

 <br>
  <div>
   <a href="https://github.com/ReynaraEzra">